freshops/freshops/README.md

 ## Notes

-Things to be aware of …
+Things to be aware of:

 ### Untracked file workflow